How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 In simple terms, Gross Merchandise Value answers one core question:

-How much demand did the business generate?
+How much did the company generate in sales?

 Gross Merchandise Value vs Gross Sales